sflin/clopper/README.md

 * Prepare an xml-config file, as specified by [hopper](https://github.com/sealuzh/hopper).
 Note down the file path.
 * Prepare a json-config file including the fields:
     * total: the total number of remote instances.
     * ip-list: a dictionary of the form {instance-name : ip} of the remote instances.
 Instance-name must end with a hyphen and a unique number of max.
-2 digits length (e.g. instance-01, instance-02, instance-03).
+5 digits length (e.g. instance-2201, instance-2202, instance-2203).
+Make sure to avoid the system-port numbers in the range 0 to 1023.
     * project: the path of the project-directory containing the jmh-root dir and the git-project (see structure above).
     * username: Add, if your username is different than the name used on the system, defaults to $USER.
 The username must match with the one of the SSH-key.
     * distribution: the splitting method which is used to distribute the versions and tests.
 Choose one of the following: